klugjo/travis-node-test/README.md

-# travis-node-test
-Setup Travis CI with your Node project
+This is a test project used to demonstrate Travis CI integration for Node projects.